mehrab97/Cifar-10/README.md

 Your task is to:
 1. Predict correct class for every image in the test dataset.

 I performed Principal Component Analysis on the CIFAR-10 dataset consisting of 60000 images.
-Used classifiers such as Neural Networks, Support Vector Machine and Random Forest to predict the correct class for every image in the test dataset
+Used classifiers such as Support Vector Machine and Random Forest to predict the correct class for every image in the test dataset

+This project was done as a part of Data Science and Machine Learning course offered by Coding Ninjas.